johnfraserss/ICS3U/Assignments/05a - Environmental Stewardship/README.md

 ###Criteria
 If you are creating a __written__ piece, you are to follow these criteria:

-* No longer than 3 pages single spaced.
+* No longer than 2 pages single spaced.
 * Include a descriptive title for your article

 If you are creating an __audio__ piece, you are to follow these criteria:

-* No shorter than 7 minutes, and no longer than 20 minutes.
+* No shorter than 4 minutes, and no longer than 10 minutes.

 If you are creating a __video__ piece, you are to follow these criteria:

-* No shorter than 7 minutes, and no longer than 20 minutes.
+* No shorter than 4 minutes, and no longer than 10 minutes.
 * Imagery to justify your opinion.

 Submissables/Due Date(s)
 ------------------
-Your file(s) are due by 3pm on Friday, October 30th, 2015 (long timeline, high expectations)
+Your file(s) are due by 3pm on Friday, March 11th, 2015 (long timeline, high expectations)

 Rubric(s)